GamesCreed

 As a Police Detective from the Homicide department inadvertently turned into a priest, your focus is to solve a series of cult-like murders that seem inexplicable at best.
 Bearing the name of the legendary horror franchise, it is not difficult to guess where the narrative will go.
 Surprisingly, while some critics of this type of horror entertainment will deem this game as celebrating the occult, in reality, it is a test of the light winning against unseen forces.

 Each chapter has a patient report before initiating it which details the person, and sometimes corpse, involved in the chapter.
-You can see the type of damage left in their bodies from lacerations and bruisings to scars and burns.
-There is too a checklist of things to fully 100% the episode, such as not using the wrong exorcism tools on the patient.
-Overall none of the requests are too difficult to achieve, as the main element of surprise is while playing the chapter for the first time.
+You can see the type of damage left in their bodies from lacerations and bruising to scars and burns.
+There is also a checklist of things to fully 100% the episode, such as not using the wrong exorcism tools on the patient.
+Overall, none of the requests are too difficult to achieve, as the main element of surprise is while playing the chapter for the first time.

-The crucifix will be your trustworthy ally throughout The Exorcist: Legion due to the fact that at crucial moments in certain chapters, you will have to point it towards your enemies and hope for the best while they vanish from your holy power.
+The crucifix will be your trustworthy ally throughout The Exorcist: Legion because at crucial moments in certain chapters, you will have to point it towards your enemies and hope for the best while they vanish from your holy power.
 This helps in making you feel at least somewhat braver, as although there is no shotgun with bullets blessed by a priest or any sort of out-of-this-world action movie, there is just a never-faltering crucifix, that does not even need ammo to banish demons and be compelled by the power of Christ.

 The Exorcist; Legion, PSVR2, Review, Gameplay, Screenshot, GamesCreed